jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

   .addTo(map);
 ```

-3. Want to add antother marker?
+3. Want to add another marker?
 Create a second marker variable.
 It has to have a different variable name.
 In this case, we'll use "marker2".

 ```javascript
 var marker2 = new mapboxgl.Marker({color:'red'})